Birdbath architecture for augmented reality (AR) system - part 2 – Accurate polarizing element simulation

 image22.png

-For more information, please refer to: How to load grating data from Lumerical into OpticStudio – Knowledgebase (zemax.com)
+For more information, please refer to: Lumerical Sub-wavelength Model: Usage in Zemax OpticStudio – Ansys Optics

 Lastly, we want to model the linear polarizer on the front surface of the tilted plate so that rays from the bottom won’t be reflected to human eye.
 The linear polarizer is supposed to eliminate Ex.
 Here we use the Jones Matrix dll.
 More information can be found in: DLL (Diffractive): Jones Matrix NSC | Zemax Community Caution shall be paid that this dll could not work correctly if the refractive index is not 1.